Barbera: Viticulture

 The Barbera vine is very vigorous and capable of producing high yields if not kept in check by pruning and other methods.
 Excessive yields can diminish the fruit quality in the grape and accentuate Barbera's natural acidity and sharpness.
 In Piedmont, the vine was prized for its yields and ability to ripen two weeks earlier than Nebbiolo even on vineyard sites with less than ideal exposure.
-This allowed the Piedmontese winemakers in regions like Alba to give their best sites over to the more difficult to cultivate Nebbiolo and still produce quality wine with Barbera that could be consumed earlier while the Nebbiolo ages.
+This allowed the Piedmontese winemakers in regions like Alba to give their best sites over to the more difficult-to-cultivate Nebbiolo and still produce quality wine with Barbera that could be consumed earlier while the Nebbiolo ages.
 Harvest for Barbera usually takes place in late September-early October, usually two weeks after Dolcetto has been picked.
-In recent times, winemakers have been experimenting with harvesting Barbera later at higher sugar levels to produce heavier, more fruit forward wines.
+In recent times, winemakers have been experimenting with harvesting Barbera later at higher sugar levels to produce heavier, more fruit-forward wines.
 In some vintages, these producers may even harvest their Barbera after Nebbiolo.

 Barbera can adapt to a wide range of vineyard soils but tends to thrive most in less fertile calcareous soils and clay loam.
 Sandy soils can help limit the vigor and yields.
 The grape rarely thrives in very alkaline or saline soils.
 Like many grape varieties with a long history, the Barbera vine has seen mutation and clonal variation arise with different clones of the variety found in Piedmont, Lombardy, Emilia-Romagna and the Mezzogiorno.
 The different clones can be identified by the size and shape of their grape clusters with the smaller cluster clones producing the highest quality wine.
-In recent years, viticulturalists have been working with clonal selection to increase Barbera's resistance to the leafroll virus.
+In recent years, viticulturists have been working with clonal selection to increase Barbera's resistance to the leafroll virus.